Jonny Bairstow set for England Test recall in Sri Lanka but Jofra Archer likely to be rested for January series

 Nasser Hussain on Jonny Bairstow

-Bairstow could slot into the No 6 spot left vacant by Pope's shoulder problem but he might also be needed higher up the order if opening batsman Rory Burns sits out part or all of the trip in order to attend the birth of his first child.
+Bairstow could slot into Pope's No 6 spot but he might be needed higher up the order if opening batsman Rory Burns sits out part or all of the trip in order to attend the birth of his first child.
 The Surrey player recently told the Evening Standard: "I'm not sure [whether I would miss a Test].
 I'd like to be there for the birth, especially with it being the first one."

 An absence for Burns could see Zak Crawley - who scored 267 from the No 3 position against Pakistan at the Ageas Bowl this summer - pushed up to partner Dom Sibley but Sky Cricket expert Michael Atherton thinks Bairstow is a contender to open, just as he does in white-ball cricket.